Baby Gas Drops: Uses, Dosage, Interactions And Side Effects

 Illustration: Momjunction Design Team

-Gas problems might make a baby irritable, thereby disturbing their sleep, making them even more cranky.
+Gas problems might make a baby irritable, thereby disturbing their sleep and making them even more cranky.
 In such cases, you may use baby gas drops after seeking a pediatrician’s advice.
 The FDA does not regulate these OTC, so their safety is not assured.
 But if the doctor approves the gas drops, only administer the suggested dosage.
 Alternatively, you may try a few home remedies to relieve babies from gas.
 Gas drops can be replaced by immediate burping after a meal and a gentle tummy massage.
-Also, check with your pediatrician the reasons behind the gas accumulation and take preventive measures as suggested.
+Also, check with your pediatrician about the reasons behind the gas accumulation and take preventive measures as suggested.

 Illustration: Baby Gas Drops: Uses Dosage Interactions And Side Effects